 There’s no question Jacqueline Bouvier Kennedy Onassis was an icon of style.
 That’s why these style hacks that came straight from the woman, herself are brilliant and yet almost shockingly intuitive.
 But it turns out Jackie had an eighth brilliant hack for stepping out in style, which has only come to light with the publishing of her former assistant’s memoir, Jackie’s Girl: My Life with the Kennedy Family.

 Kathy McKeon served as Jackie’s assistant from 1964 (when, as McKeon puts it, “the shock of President Kennedy’s assassination was still fresh”) through 1977 (two years after Jackie became a widow for the second time, having re-married to Aristotle Onassis in 1968).
 “I couldn’t know… mere days into my new job, how thoroughly I would be swept up into this most royal of American families,” McKeon writes in her prologue, and that included getting to know a very intimate fact about Mrs. Kennedy/Onassis: one of the elegant beauty’s legs was a quarter of an inch shorter than the other.
-Find out the last thing JFK said to Jackie before he died.
+This little-known fact didn’t seem to bother John F. Kennedy who once told her she looked “smashing” in the pink suit she wore the day before he died.
+This was the last thing JFK said to Jackie before he died.

 “I had never seen such a dazzling selection of shoes!
 London-look boots, pumps in every color, spotless sneakers for morning jogs around the reservoir,” Town & Country quoted McKeon as having written.
 But what intrigued her more than the variety of shoes was the way all the shoes were the same in one critical way.
 One shoe in each pair had a quarter-inch lift affixed to its heel, “apparently… to compensate for one leg being slightly shorter than the other.”